chberge/AxisUploader/README.md

 ## How to use

-First, you need to create a SlackBot, so you get and SlackBot-Token.
+First, you need to create a SlackBot, so you get your SlackBot-Token.
 You will need this to access your workspace and channels.
 Continue with downloading the script, make some changes to it,